President and Owner

 Director of Information Technology

-A life-long outdoor enthusiast, Matt has over 15 years of outdoor industry experience and a penchant for media and information design which has garnered multiple awards.
+A life-long outdoor enthusiast, Matt has over 2 decades of outdoor industry experience and a penchant for media and information design which has garnered multiple awards.
 As Director of Information Technology, Matt manages and refines our network, media, and business systems, develops and designs our marketing, advertising, and promotional materials, and is in charge of all facets of our expedition cybercasts.
 He is also responsible for creating and maintaining our award-winning web site and keeping us sane when said technology become all together too much.email Matt

 Chris is often the first point of contact for clients.
 He signs people up for trips, juggles the various waitlists, and keeps the trip availability up-to-date on the website.
 Chris only recently arrived in Seattle, having grown up in Wisconsin and lived in Los Angeles for a dozen years.
 His interests include music, movies, and books.email Chris